 - PRC in the Philippines and her mission work in various places:

 - Berean PRC bulletin: Rev. V. Ibe led her worship services today.
-And, "The saints of All of Grace Protestant Reformed Fellowship in Gabaldon Nueva Ecija will join us in our worship services today.
-We pray for God’s continued care and blessings upon them as they hear the Word of God."
+And, "Our brothers and sisters in All of Grace Protestant Reformed Fellowship in Gabaldon, Nueva Ecija will join us in our worship services today.
+We continue to lift them in our prayers for God’s sustaining grace and spiritual growth as they hear the Word proclaimed, for God’s glory and Jesus’ sake."

 REFORMED RESOURCES for EDUCATION, EDIFICATION, and EVANGELISM